skip to Main Content

 90 minutes

 Child Sex Trafficking Team (CSTT) of Greater West Texas is working to educate our community on the current state of Child Sex Trafficking and overall Human Trafficking and how it is impacting our children and families in our community.
-In this training, you were learn the current concerns presented in the State of Texas due to Human Trafficking/Child Sex Trafficking numbers and how educators and child-welfare agencies can know what to look for, what to expect, and what to report in the instance of discovering trafficking in a child’s life.
+In this training, you will learn the current concerns presented in the State of Texas due to Human Trafficking/Child Sex Trafficking numbers and how educators and child-welfare agencies can know what to look for, what to expect, and what to report in the instance of discovering trafficking in a child’s life.
 This in-person training offers valuable insight to a growing problem in our community, state, and nation.

 SIGN UP FOR A TRAINING